jstar0508/jstar0508/README.md

-Hi, I’m JStar — a Full Stack Web Developer and Software Engineer with 6+ years of experience building products in startup environments.

-Over the years, I’ve grown from junior to senior roles while working on the full software development lifecycle, including system design, development, testing, deployment, and maintenance.

-I enjoy building reliable, scalable software and helping teams ship real products that users actually use.

-I’ve worked in fast-paced, product-focused teams where I had to take ownership, move quickly, and still keep code quality and stability in mind.

-I’m comfortable collaborating with developers, designers, product managers, and other stakeholders, and I like being part of small teams where communication and execution really matter.

-My focus is on building practical, maintainable solutions and contributing across the stack to turn ideas into production-ready products.
+Senior Software Engineer with 8+ years of experience building scalable systems and working on complex, production-level applications.
+I focus on clean architecture, performance, and delivering reliable solutions.
+Recently, I’ve been working more on AI/ML, building practical AI features and improving real-world systems with intelligent capabilities.
+I enjoy solving challenging problems and turning ideas into products.
+Open to remote opportunities and long-term collaborations.